-A Fund's investment opportunities may be limited by affiliations of the Adviser or its affiliates with energy companies.
-In addition, to the extent the Adviser sources, contemplates, structures, or makes private investments in energy companies, certain employees of the Adviser may become aware of actions planned by such companies, such as acquisitions, that may not be announced to the public.
+A Fund's investment opportunities may be limited by affiliations of the Adviser or its affiliates with energy or energy transition companies.
+In addition, to the extent the Adviser sources, contemplates, structures, or makes private investments in energy or energy transition companies, certain employees of the Adviser may become aware of actions planned by such companies, such as acquisitions, that may not be announced to the public.
 It is possible that a Fund could be precluded from investing in an energy company about which the Adviser has material nonpublic information.